peddle logo

 3. Consider Your Car’s Equity

-The equity in your car is determined by the payoff amount and your car’s value.
-It refers to the difference between how much your car is worth and your payoff amount.
+Equity in a car is determined by the payoff amount and its value.
+It refers to the difference between the car’s worth and the payoff amount.

 Knowing your equity will indicate whether you’ll earn a profit from the sale or if you’ll have to cover additional costs.